 Once a building permit has been issued you have a time frame of two years from the date of issue to complete the proposed works relevant to the building permit, if the works are not complete within this time you must apply for an extension of time which may or may not be granted depending on the circumstances.

 Throughout the building process there can be a number of inspections that take place to ensure that the structure is being built according to the building permit, building regulations and building code of Australia, these inspections generally include a pad hole inspection as well as a final inspection with construction not able to proceed without the pad holes for the footings being inspected.
 If the structure passes the final inspection a certificate of final inspection is supplied by the relevant building surveyor which means that proposed works are now complete and the client can now enjoy their new patio.

-At Designer Pergolas and Carports we take care of the whole building permit process, with our professional in house plans and permits department providing the architectural plans and dealing with the relevant building surveyor, relevant council and other reporting authorities along the way, this means that you can relax and let us do all the work.
-You can give Designer Pergolas and Carports a call on 1300 665 590 or drop in to the showroom at 1/103 Elgar Road Derrimut to arrange for your free measure and quote and remember at Designer Pergolas and Carports “we’ve got you covered”.
+At Designer Pergolas & Carports we take care of the whole building permit process, with our professional in house plans and permits department providing the architectural plans and dealing with the relevant building surveyor, relevant council and other reporting authorities along the way, this means that you can relax and let us do all the work.
+You can contact Designer Pergolas & Carports to arrange for your free measure and quote, and remember at Designer Pergolas & Carports “we’ve got you covered”.